pearcej/complex/_sources/SmallWorldGraphs/Breadth-FirstSearch.rst

 That works, but it is slow.
 In Python, popping the last element of a list takes constant time, but popping the first element is linear in the length of the list.
 In the worst case, the length of the stack is :math:`O(n)`, which makes this implementation of BFS :math:`O(nm)`, which is much worse than what it should be, :math:`O(n + m)`.

 We can solve this problem with a double-ended queue, also known as a **deque**.
 The important feature of a deque is that you can add and remove elements from the beginning or end in constant time.
-To see how it is implemented, see http://thinkcomplex.com/deque.

 Python provides a ``deque`` in the ``collections`` module, so we can import it like this: